Aged care means assessment 065-09000000

 Aged Care Calculation of your cost of care forms

-The Aged Care Calculation of your cost of care forms are located on the Services Australia website.
-They are available as paper forms.
+In addition to the online Aged Care Calculation of your cost of care form, the Aged Care Calculation of your cost of care forms are available as paper forms on the Services Australia website.
 The Resources page has a link to the forms and an explanation of which forms are required.

-Encourage applicants to access the forms from the website themselves, where possible.
-The applicant can print and complete a paper form (SA456, SA457 or SA485).
-If an applicant is unable to access the form online, issue the form using the Customer First Mail Forms Guided Procedure.
+Encourage care recipients to access the forms from the website themselves, where possible.
+The care recipient can print and complete a paper form (SA456, SA457 or SA485).
+If the care recipient is unable to access the form online, issue the form using the Customer First Mail Forms Guided Procedure.

 SA456 (home care) and SA457 (residential aged care) forms: